Analysis | Why Trump can’t win

 In Pennsylvania, Biden consistently wins an average of 40 votes out of those 50 while, in Arizona, Trump wins 25.
 After five batches are in, Biden's already in the lead by 50 votes (since 40 minus 10 times five is 150).
 Trump, though, is still down 100 votes since he keeps splitting the vote.
 Now he needs to win 175 of the remaining 250 votes, or 70 percent of them.
 The longer he goes without closing the gap, the harder it becomes to do so.

 This is essentially what happened in each state.
-Biden overperformed relative to what he needed and Trump underperformed.
+Biden overperformed, relative to what he needed, and Trump underperformed.

 In Pennsylvania, there are fewer votes left to count than Trump needs to win.
 In Arizona, there are fewer than 25,000 votes outstanding, with Trump trailing by more than 11,600.
 He would need to win nearly three-quarters of those votes to match Biden in a state where he is earning 49.1 percent of votes overall.
-The race hasn’t been called by many outlets out of an abundance of caution but it’s very unlikely that Trump will manage to wring so many votes out of what’s left.
+The race hasn’t been called by many outlets out of an abundance of caution, but it’s very unlikely that Trump will manage to wring so many votes out of what’s left.

-We're waiting for calls in North Carolina and Georgia, too, but Trump leads in the former and Biden doesn't need the latter.
+We’re waiting for calls in North Carolina and Georgia, too, but Trump leads in the former, and Biden doesn’t need the latter.
 As it stands, the race is over.

 Recounts almost certainly won’t flip any of those states.